trialsnet-project/trialsnet-project.github.io/_posts/2025-07-01-deliverable24.md

 - Results from collaborations with Open Call sub-projects, demonstrating our open and replicable architecture.
 - A summary of our contributions to 6G standardization activities.

-For some of the use cases, sustainability solutions have also been studied and are discussed in this deliverable, even if not originally foreseen in the project proposal.
-{: .text-justify}

 This release demonstrates our commitment to bridging advanced research and practical deployment, paving the way for future smart networks and next-generation vertical services.
 {: .text-justify}